 Usalama’s commitment to its community partners is to build strong community movements that will in turn play active roles in improving the quality of their safety and security.
 The established Usalama Community Safety Forums give groups most at risk of crime and violence a platform through which their voices would be heard and their priorities articulated.
 This strategy incorporates efforts to strengthen capacity of local actors in getting communities involved in safety and security interventions.

 Usalama Reforms Forum acknowledges that the commencement of the National Police Service Act (2011) will herald a new beginning for Kenya’s policing landscape.
 It is a landscape no one, including our police chief is familiar with.
 Particularly at the community level, there are far reaching promises in Law that will be achieved only if communities are organized and are functionally linked with their police and other agencies in the broader governance, justice law and order sectors.
 The extent of reform implementation in the first five years following the commencement of the new Police Laws (2011) shall be essential in laying the foundation for efficiency, accessibility and effectiveness of the National Police Service.

 The extent of community involvement will be ever far more critical.
 While establishing essential institutions to oversee police reform implementation is the surest way to insure the reform process and guarantee their implementation, the expected results shall not be achieved if there is no corresponding vigilance and active engagement by Kenyans.
 It is now appreciated that the process of getting Kenyans involved is far beyond awareness raising.
 It requires sustained engagement and capacity strengthening on a scale not witnessed before.

-Effective, accountable and sustainable security institutions operating under a framework of democratic governance, respect for human rights and the rule of law
+Professional and accountable security institutions operating under democratic governance, respect for human rights and the rule of law

-Ensure citizens’ participation in security sector reform and its implementation
+Realize effective public participation in security sector reforms and its implementation

 1. Collaborative partnership